MartinPrograms/QbeGenerator-cpp/README.md

 outputs `Hello, World!` :3

 Now you can use the qbe command line tool to compile the generated code to assembly!
+Check out the docs [here](https://github.com/MartinPrograms/QbeGenerator-cpp/blob/master/DOCS.md)